weberdaniel/reactive-cpp/README.md

 First please note, i have created a fork of C++ Actor Framework which uses libunwind instead of libexec.
 It is not a big change, but it enables to use C++ Actor Framework development mode on Alpine Linux.
-Still though, libubsan and libasan are not supported on Alpine.
+Still though, libubsan and libasan are not supported on Alpine so you cant use address sanitizers and undefined behaviour sanitizers.

 $ sudo apt-get install libunwind-dev <br>